Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: RELATED WORK

-Embedding psychological aspects, e.g., human comfort to robot motion control is suspect to various research \cite{Sarkar_2002, Alami_2011, Cao_2018}.
-Instead of increasing comfort, we want to examine the circumstances in which - roughly speaking - people experience discomfort, and therefore respond with IM.
-Thus, we focus on the basic concepts for understanding potential influencing factors to IMO.
-IM as well as other cognitive impairments results from startle reflexes and surprise reactions which are potentiated by fear \cite{Martin_2015}.
-Literature on how startle and surprise can be identified and how they relate to each other is diverse and requires context dependent analysis.
+Besides ensuring physical safety, several authors embedded psychological aspects such as human comfort into robot motion control \cite{Sarkar_2002, Alami_2011, Cao_2018}.
+Comfort is associated (among other human factors) with the user's expectation of the robot behavior.
+If the expectation is not fulfilled, then startle and surprise can cause users to react with IM, which may be potentiated by fear \cite{Martin_2015}.
+Literature on how startle and surprise can be identified and how they relate to each other is diverse and requires context-dependent analysis.
 According to \cite{Tomkins_1962}, both startle and surprise lie on a continuum where startle is a strong surprise reaction.
-Thus, both types of responses can negatively impact safety in HRI environments and can be observed through multimodal social signal coding.
-Social cues, which follow unexpected robot movements are, e.g., felt smiles \cite{Ekman_1982} or body freezes \cite{Coulson_2004}.
-The human expectation which shapes the reaction towards a robot motion in a certain event is influenced by the human perception of the scenario \cite{Lange_2018}.
+Both types of responses can negatively impact safety in HRI applications and can be observed through multimodal social signal coding.
+Social cues that follow unexpected robot movements are, e.g., felt smiles \cite{Ekman_1982} or body freezes \cite{Coulson_2004}.
+The human expectation shapes the reaction towards a robot motion in a certain event and is influenced by the human perception of the scenario \cite{Lange_2018}.